device42/device42-docs/docs/reports/device42-doql/index.md

 ## About Device42 DOQL

-Note that wherever possible, DOQL Syntax is equivalent to PostgreSQL syntax.
+Note that wherever possible, DOQL syntax is equivalent to PostgreSQL syntax.

 - This document does its best to highlight the areas where the two syntaxes DIFFER.
 - POST calls are recommended rather than GET calls, as the URL length isn't limited in POST calls.